 Technology solutions can aid in this effort by helping companies better manage their internal processes and, where possible, implement solutions to prevent future outbreaks.
 Industry observers believe that with these new regulations in place, more companies will likely invest in technology solutions to complement their processes to ensure quality and prevent the expenses associated with food recalls.

 As the leading city in the middle of one of the world's most productive agricultural regions, Chicago has long been a center for the conversion of raw farm products into edible goods.
 Best known for its dominance in meatpacking, Chicago has also been home to leading firms in other areas of the food processing industry, including cereals, baked goods, and candy, for more than 100 years.
 It is estimated that nearly 4,000 Chicago companies, including some of the largest companies in the area, are engaged in food processing and distribution.
 These companies employ an estimated 50,000 people.

 Throughout the Midwest, there are important academic and government laboratories engaged in very important research concerning food technology and food safety.
 In light of the importance of food and agricultural products to the Midwest, the Global Midwest Alliance seeks to encourage collaboration between these companies and these leading laboratories and thereby improve the economic condition of the region.

 Food Industry Program Sponsors

-Global Midwest Alliance recently hosted an Innovation, Growth and Globalization Food Industry Event, Feeding a Hungry World: Global Food Production and Sustainability.
-Highlights from the program can be viewed in this brief video clip.
+Global Midwest Alliance regularly hosts an Innovation, Growth and Globalization Food Industry Event.
+Highlights from a recent program can be viewed in this brief video clip.

 The inaugural Midwest Food Matters Leadership Award gala brings together leaders, suppliers and service providers from the many faces of the food industry for an evening of networking and to celebrate the impact, accomplishments and bright promise of the future for the food industry in the Midwest.